What is Carbon Farming?

 Sequestration in vegetation can be achieved by revegetating and restoring native vegetation in degraded areas; and protecting remaining vegetation.
 Soil sequestration activities include retaining stubble (crop residue) and introducing no-till or minimum-till cropping.

-Emissions can be reduced can be reduced through the management and capture of methane production; alteration of livestock diets to control emissions; implementing savanna burning methods; and altering fertiliser use.
+Emissions can be reduced through the management and capture of methane production; alteration of livestock diets to control emissions; implementing savanna burning methods; and altering fertiliser use.

 In Australia, 15 to 16 per cent of national emissions can be attributed to the agricultural industry.
 Greenhouse gases are produced through several agricultural practices, including emissions from livestock and manure; use of nitrogen fertilisers; biomass decay; tillage practices; and the agricultural run-off from manure and fertilisers.